• Skip to primary navigation

 Since stuffed tomatoes remind me of summer, I always crave them with other light dishes, like Pan-Seared Shrimp, Baked Lemon Chicken, or Poached Fish.
 Stuffed tomatoes are also a nice accompaniment to a refreshing salad, like this Smoked Salmon Salad or a classic Chopped Salad.
 Finish your meal with a summery dessert, like Lemon Bundt Cake!

-Baked stuffed tomatoes with cheese and herbs in a white baking dish, healthy low-carb meal, colorful nutritious vegetables, food recipe, gluten-free cooking, Food Faith Fitness diet idea.
+Baked stuffed tomatoes topped with melted cheese and herbs in a white baking dish.

 Recipe